rudra012/crudl-example-django/README.md

 Open your browser and go to ``http://localhost:8000/crudl-rest/`` and login with the user (demo/demo).

 ### Install crudl-admin (REST)
+In order to change the REST admin interface, you need to build a new bundle ...

 Go to /crudl-admin-rest/ and install the npm packages, then run watchify:
 ```
 $ npm install